jprillo/gatsby3starter/src/pages/about/about.md

 I am a web developer.

-I pretty much use a hammer for everything.
+I  use a hammer for everything.

 Here is my picture.